guidefreitas/nodejs_blog/README.md

 - Simple Administration Interface
 - Authentication
 - Search mechanism
+- Projects/Portifolio area
 - Contact form
 - Ready to deploy in Heroku

 ## Demo
-To see a demo in action visit [http://app.guidefreitas.com](http://app.guidefreitas.com)
+To see a demo in action visit [http://guidefreitas.com](http://guidefreitas.com)

 ## Configuration
 To configure your blog copy config.coffee.sample file to config.coffee and edit: